 Fundamentals of Mathematics (MA 109) serves as a refresher course in the topics covered in a comprehensive elementary and middle school mathematics curriculum, including a study of algorithms, numeration, statistics, geometry, measurement, and basic algebra, and their application and significance in everyday life.
 The course is provided to students in preparation for the Teaching Mathematics course.
+3 credit hours

 College Mathematics (MA 201) is a survey course designed to develop students' mathematical reasoning through a study of algorithms, numeration, statistics, geometry, measurement, and algebra, and their application and significance in everyday life.
 The course will also address the work of some of the most well-known mathematicians of history.
+3 credit hours